njas17/MakanBah/README.md

 ## Project Description
 Makan bah! project is to allow its users to search for nearby restaurants and are able to add restaurants into their bucket list for future visits.

-FOR: Foodies that have difficulties of figuring out where to have their next meals in Kota Kinabalu
+**FOR**: Foodies that have difficulties of figuring out where to have their next meals in Kota Kinabalu

-WHO: Like to explore new food and restaurants.
+**WHO**: Like to explore new food and restaurants.

-THE: Product    IS: A platform
+**THE**: Product    IS: A platform

-THAT: Delivers restaurant recommendations and has a personalised bucket-list
+**THAT**: Delivers restaurant recommendations and has a personalised bucket-list

-UNLIKE: Wasting time figuring out where to eat
+**UNLIKE**: Wasting time figuring out where to eat

-OUR PRODUCT: Saves users’ time and enhances users’ restaurant search experience
+**OUR PRODUCT**: Saves users’ time and enhances users’ restaurant search experience

-### Current Feature
+### Current Features
-* List of restaurants displayed in the front-end with a button called bucket-list *
+- List of restaurants displayed in the front-end with a button called bucket-list

+### Future Feature
+- 'Go Now' Button that allows live direction to the restaurant's location
+- Points collector.
+With every bucket-list completed, points will be collected.
+- Self add restaurant listing features.
+Restaurants are able to add themselves into the restaurant listings.

+## Database Schema and API
+- ![DB Schema] ()

 ## Setup